benseven/edi.bike/site/articles/2025-08-31-looking-ahead-to-tro-sub-4th-september/index.md

 ## ✨ Some notes of interest

-The paperwork mountain involved in all of the different orders coming to this meeting is proving too gnarly to climb for this particular explorer, so here's a number of interesting bits that apply across the city.
+> 🏔️ The paperwork mountain involved in all of the different orders coming to this meeting is a bit gnarly to climb solo, so here's a number of interesting bits that apply across the city as a whole that have emerged from these reports.

 In recent meetings both the costs involved for upgrading the 'Travelling Safely' schemes from rubber kerbs to stone kerb segregation and pavement build-outs, and the safety of the existing 'Rosehill Rubber Cycle Lane' kerb/bollards have come into question, and both are addressed in the sections below quoted from these new reports.
 Additionally, Officers have put together indicative timescales for the entire city's programme, all the way up to 2034.